tinymce/tinymce-docs/plugins/mentions.md

 ### `mentions_menu_hover`

-This option enables you to provide an element to be presented next to the menu item being hovered.
+This option enables you to provide an element to present next to the menu item being hovered.
 This lets you do custom UI:s for presenting user information.

 **Type:** `function`